microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAttributeSet.md

 This example demonstrates how to retrieve an attribute set by Id.

-- `Id` parameter specifies the Id of a Microsoft Entra ID object.
+- `Id` parameter specifies the unique identifier for the attribute set within a tenant.

 ## Parameters

 ### -Id

-The unique identifier of a Microsoft Entra ID set object.
+Unique identifier for the attribute set within a tenant.
+This identifier can be up to 32 characters long and may include Unicode characters.
+It cannot contain spaces or special characters, and it cannot be changed later.
+The identifier is case insensitive.

 ```yaml
 Type: System.String